Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies: Measurement

 \subsection{Model fit}

-We fit the NLA-inspired model defined in Eq.~\eqref{eq: NNMIA as bispec} and Eq.~\eqref{eq: bispec} to our measurements.
-This model only includes the galaxy bias $b$ and the IA amplitude $A_\mathrm{IA}$ as free parameters.
+We fitted the NLA-inspired model defined in Eq.~\eqref{eq: NNMIA as bispec} and Eq.~\eqref{eq: bispec} to our measurements.
+For a fixed cosmology, this model includes the galaxy bias $b$ and the IA amplitude $A_\mathrm{IA}$ as free parameters, but we fix the value of $b$ from second-order statistic measurements.
 For the LOWZ galaxies, we use $b=1.77$ determined by \citet{Singh2015} from second-order statistics.
 For the MICE galaxies, though, we use $b=1.47$, which is 17\% lower.
 We use this because the two-point galaxy correlation function in the MICE is approximately 30\% lower than in the LOWZ, which suggests this lower galaxy bias value \citep{Hoffmann2022}.